AdamJohnson92/Express-JS-Note-Taker/README.md

   N/A

   ## Credits
   Setting up the apiRoutes.js and the fsUtils.js files as separate from the server.js file courtesy of BCS tutor Faran Navazi.
 Faran also assisted in setting up the UUID generator.
+Other lines of code for the fsUtils.js file, apiRoutes.js file, and server.js file come from examples explored in the Bootcamp Spot Full Stack Flex unit covering Express JS.

   ## License